writememe/net-api/README.md

     - [groups.yaml](app/inventory/groups.yaml)
     - [hosts.yaml](app/inventory/hosts.yaml)

+Refer to the [Nornir Inventory Documentation](https://nornir.readthedocs.io/en/latest/tutorials/intro/inventory.html) if you have not used Nornir before or follow the examples provided in this repository.

 3) Create the virtual environment to run the application in and install the requirements.
 For your convenience, this can be completed by performing the following:

 ```console
 make venv
 ```

-5) Set two environmental variables, which are used by the application as the default credentials to login to devices:
+4) Set two environmental variables, which are used by the application as the default credentials to login to devices:

 ```bash
 export NORNIR_DEFAULT_USERNAME=<someusername>